-A variety of programs and services are available through the Human Services Department, which is located in room 109 of the Kenneth B. Hurst Continuing Education Building.
+A variety of programs and services are available through the Human Services Department, which is located in the Student Center.
 Classes are offered covering a variety of employability skill topics such as resume writing, goal setting and networking.
 These classes are offered free to those who qualify.
 Financial assistance is available for curriculum and continuing education students who qualify.
 Funds may assist with tuition, books, tools, supplies, and childcare.
 To inquire, please contact the Human Services Department or call (910) 938-6309.